ykEddie/dsgn270-a3/README.md

 Once I had it made the rest was pretty simple other than formatting the SVG code, it wouldn't format despite all the extensions I downloaded but I eventually got it to format which made it easier to work with.

+I couldn't find any really cool fonts to use for the letters but my moodboard below was the inspiration for the logos.

 ![Moodboard](assets/images/Group%201.png)